tonethar/IGME-330-Master/notes/node-and-web-services.md

   - https://nodejs.org/en/
 - **npm** is the package (i.e. "library") manager for JavaScript
   - https://www.npmjs.com

+ **1) Install Node.js and the Node Package Manager (npm)**

 - **Note: Mac OS users will often be required to have `sudo` typed at the beginning of any commands whenever they are installing applications or packages.**

- **1) Install Node.js and the Node Package Manager (npm)**

-- You could do this with nvm (the Node Version Manager) like this:
+- You could install Node.js with nvm (the *Node Version Manager*) like this:

  ```js
  curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.0/install.sh | bash